Camino de Santiago: The Portuguese way in 3 days

 Alt: Tomar

 If you're more interested in history, swap out Fatima for 75 minutes in Tomar (or add it).
-This charming city grew around a Templar castle, and the UNESCO-listed Convent of Christ still stands as a constant reminder to this heritage.
-Spanning 400 years of Templar rule, the convent was continuously modified and expanded and now exhibits Romanesque, Gothic, Manueline and Renaissance styles.
-And the town below is worth exploring as well, with easy to navigate streets laid out by Henry the Navigator.
+This charming city grew around a Templar castle, and the UNESCO-listed Convent of Christ still stands as a constant reminder of this heritage.
+Spanning 400 years of Templar rule, the convent was continuously modified and expanded and now exhibits Romanesque, Gothic, Manueline, and Renaissance styles.
+The town below is worth exploring as well, with easy-to-navigate streets laid out by Henry the Navigator.

 Arrival in Coimbra